-- 2.2.6 From the above table, it is evident that there are a total of 127 'amber' units those whose delivery is considered to be questionable by the Authority.
-Whilst it is recognised that some of the above allocations have been the subject of planning permission in the past, none of them have delivered any units during the LDP's lifespan, nor indeed previously.
-As a result, despite being earmarked for development for some time now, all of the above allocations have failed to deliver any new housing within the identified Local Service Centre. - 2.2.7 The net result of the above is that despite the Local Service Centre continuing to have a very strong provision of community facilities, local services and public transport connections, its ability to grow and capitalise on these sustainable attributes has been prevented through allocations that have made no contribution to the housing stock since the LDP adoption.
-The deliverability of these longstanding allocations are clearly in doubt and so in order to redress this deficit in provision, and capitalise on the sustainability of the Local Service Centre, more deliverable residential allocations are required.
+- 2.2.6 From the above table, it is evident that there are a total of 82 'red' units those considered unlikely to be delivered by the Authority.
+We understand that none of the above have any recent planning history and no current planning applications have been submitted for any of the allocations.
+As a result, four of the five allocations for the settlement of Llanybydder have not delivered any units during the LDP's lifespan, nor indeed when they were allocated as part of the provision of the previous Carmarthenshire Unitary Development Plan.
+As a result, despite being earmarked for development for over 12 years, all of the above allocations have failed to deliver any new housing within the identified Local Service Centre, whilst that which lies near to the Candidate Site (Allocation T3/11/h5) has been completed bar 2 units. - 2.2.7 The net result of the above is that despite the Local Service Centre continuing to have a very strong provision of community facilities, local services and public transport connections, its ability to grow and capitalise on these sustainable attributes has been prevented through allocations that have made no contribution to the housing stock since the LDP adoption, and indeed some time before this.
+The deliverability of these longstanding allocations is clearly in doubt, whilst the development of the allocation adjoining the Candidate Site provides an equally clear indication of the sustainability and deliverability of new housing development at this location within the settlement.
+As a result, in order to redress the deficit in provision created by the current LDP and capitalise on the sustainability of the Local Service Centre, more deliverable residential allocations are required.